gu-fan/riv.vim/doc/riv.rst

 * 0.70:

-  :Table_:  TODO a table parser in vim version.
+  :Table_:  DONE 2012-07-17 a table parser of vim version.
+  :Table_:  rewrite the table actions. now <C-Enter>  to create new row

 Next
 ~~~~~